 Please refer to the ICIS 2020 CFP.

-May I submit my paper to more than one track?
+May I submit the same paper to more than one track?

 May I submit multiple papers?

 Yes, you may submit different papers.
-However, you should not submit more than three papers.
+However, you should not be listed as an author on more than five papers.

 You may not submit the same or slightly varied papers to different tracks.
 If you do so, this will be considered as unethical scientific behavior and both papers will be rejected.